google/WebFundamentals/src/content/en/android/trusted-web-activity/query-parameters/index.md

 ### Using Bubblewrap

-[Bubblewrap][4] is a tool created to helps developers to creating a Project for an Android application that launches an existing PWAs using a Trusted Web Activity.
+[Bubblewrap][4] is a tool created to help developers to creating a Project for an Android application that launches an existing PWAs using a Trusted Web Activity.
 It contains both a [library][6] and a [Command Line Interface (CLI)][5].